Quantum Pin Codes: Properties of quantum pin codes

 \subsection{Transversality}

 We examine here pin codes in regards of Prop.~\ref{prop:transv} and Prop.~\ref{prop:quasitransv}.
 Nicely, $x$-pinned sets always have some multi-orthogonality property. \begin{prop}[Multi-orthogonality of pinned sets] Let $F$ be a $(D+1)$-ary pin code relation.
-For any $x\in\{1,\ldots,D\}$, the $x$-pinned sets seen as binary vectors in $\mathbb{F}_2^F$ generate a $\lfloor D/x\rfloor$-orthogonal space. \end{prop} \begin{proof} Given $x\in\{1,\ldots,D\}$, by Prop.~\ref{prop:interpinset}, the intersection of $\lfloor D/x\rfloor$ (or less) $x$-pinned sets is either empty or a pinned sets with at most $D$ pins, hence it has even weight for a pin code relation. \end{proof} Interestingly it is also not too difficult to find pin code relations for which the $1$-pin sets are $D$-even.
+For any $x\in\{1,\ldots,D\}$, the $x$-pinned sets seen as binary vectors in $\mathbb{F}_2^F$ generate a $\lfloor D/x\rfloor$-orthogonal space. \end{prop} \begin{IEEEproof} Given $x\in\{1,\ldots,D\}$, we have that $x\cdot\lfloor D/x\rfloor \leq D$.
+Hence by Prop.~\ref{prop:interpinset}, the intersection of $\lfloor D/x\rfloor$ (or less) $x$-pinned sets is either empty or a pinned sets with at most $D$ pins.
+This pinned set with at most $D$ pins can always be decomposed by Prop.~\ref{prop:pinsetdecomp} into a disjoint union of $D$-pinned sets and hence has even weight as $F$ is a pin code relation as per Def.~\ref{def:pincoderel}. \end{IEEEproof} Interestingly it is also not too difficult to find pin code relations for which the $1$-pin sets are $D$-even.
 For example, using a chain complex whose boundary map have even row and column weights and is regular enough will typically suffice.

-One could also hope for the second part of proposition~\ref{prop:quasitransv} to always holds.
+One could also hope for the second part of Proposition~\ref{prop:quasitransv} to always holds.
 Unfortunately it holds only partially in general. \begin{prop}[$X$-logical intersection with $X$-stabilizers] Let $F$ be a $(D+1)$-ary pin code relation, and consider the associated $(x, z)$-pin code for $x\in\{1,\ldots,D\}$ and $z=D-x$.
 Then for any one $X$-logical operator, $\bs{L}$, and $k$ $X$-stabilizer generators, $\bs{G}^j$, with $k\leq \lfloor D/x\rfloor-1$,

-\end{prop} \begin{proof} Indeed, using Prop.~\ref{prop:interpinset}, the overlap between $\lfloor D/x\rfloor - 1$ (or less) different $x$-pinned sets is either empty or a pinned set with at most $D-x = z$ pins.
-Hence by Prop.~\ref{prop:pinsetdecomp}, it can be decomposed into $z$-pinned sets, i.e. $Z$-stabilizers which have even overlap with $X$-logicals by definition. \end{proof}
+\end{prop} \begin{IEEEproof} Indeed, using Prop.~\ref{prop:interpinset}, the overlap between $\lfloor D/x\rfloor - 1$ (or less) different $x$-pinned sets is either empty or a pinned set with at most $D-x = z$ pins.
+Hence by Prop.~\ref{prop:pinsetdecomp}, it can be decomposed into $z$-pinned sets, i.e. $Z$-stabilizers which have even overlap with $X$-logical operators by definition. \end{IEEEproof}

 Overlaps involving more than one $X$-logical operator do not have such guarantees in general.

 Focusing on the case $\ell=3$, given the two propositions above the only problematic conditions are the ones of type